nodeshift/nodeshift/README.md

 ## Advanced Options

-While nodeshift tries to be very opinionated during the deployment process, but there are options available to pass to the cli or the API.
+While nodeshift is very opinionated about deployment parameters, both the CLI and the API accept options that allow you to customize nodeshift's behavior.

 #### version
 Outputs the current version of nodeshift